andoalon/embed-binaries/README.md

         PATH "shaders/dummy_shader.vert"
         BYTE_TYPE "char"

-        CONSTEXPR
+        CONSTEXPR # The data will be placed in the header

-        # OpenGL does not require null-terminated string for shaders, this is not a good example
+        # OpenGL does not require null-terminated strings for shaders, this is not a good example
         NULL_TERMINATE
     # ASSET ...
 )